opengulf/opengulf2.github.io/Aug2021ner_nltk.md

 Tokenization refers to splitting the text into tokens, which is a sequence of characters that we want to treat as a group such as hairy, his, or :).
 In our model, we use the built-in word_tokenize function and below is the snippet of the code and output.
 Notice that NLTK tokens can include words, punctuation, apostrophes etc.
 <figure>
   <img src="../assets/images/almablog7.png"
-style="width:300px;
+style="width:250px;
-height:350px;">
+height:300px;">
   <figcaption>Figure 7.
 Tokenization of the text and model output.</figcaption>
 </figure>
 </p>
 <h5 style="font-size: 16px"><i>Part of Speech tagging</i></h5>
 <p>
 A part-of-speech tagger, or POS-tagger, processes a sequence of words, and attaches a part of speech tag to each word.
 NLTK provides documentation for each tag, which can be queried using the tag, e.g. nltk.help.upenn_tagset('NN').
 Some corpora have README files with tagset documentation, see nltk.corpus.corpora_name.readme().
-A list of most common NLTK part of speech tags can be viewed in the <a href="https://www.researchgate.net/profile/Mitchell-Marcus-2/publication/2873803/figure/tbl1/AS:669991049392137@1536749722377/1-The-Penn-Treebank-POS-tagset.png">Penn Treebank POS tagset</a>.<br/><br/>
+A list of most common NLTK part of speech tags can be viewed in the <a class="link" href="https://www.researchgate.net/profile/Mitchell-Marcus-2/publication/2873803/figure/tbl1/AS:669991049392137@1536749722377/1-The-Penn-Treebank-POS-tagset.png">Penn Treebank POS tagset</a>.<br/><br/>
 Part of speech tagging is necessary since many words like ski and race can be used as nouns or verbs and tag information helps to extract the semantic meaning of the word.
 POS tags are used as input for chunking, the next step in NER recognition.
 Named entities usually have a tag NNP (proper noun).
 We use nltk’s pos_tag function and have the following output: Our pipeline produces the following output:
 <figure>
   <img src="../assets/images/almablog8.png"
-style="width:300px;
+style="width:240px;
-height:350px;">
+height:370px;">
   <figcaption>Figure 8.
 Part of speech tagging of the text and model output.</figcaption>
 </figure>
 </p>